-This Article also refers to the obligation on Directors of "opposing resolutions contrary to law, to the Articles of Association, to these Regulations, and to any other internal regulations of the Company or to the corporate interest and asking to have their ind other ion Amount (thousands of euros) N/A views recorded in the minutes whenever they consider this to be appropriate to safeguard corporate interests.
+This Article also refers to the obligation on Directors of "opposing resolutions contrary to law, to the Articles of Association, to these Regulations, and to any other internal regulations of the Company or to the corporate interest and asking to have their views recorded in the minutes whenever they consider this to be appropriate to safeguard corporate interests.
 In particular, the Independent Directors and other Directors who do not have a potential conflict of interest are to clearly voice their opposition to decisions that may be detrimental to shareholders not represented on the Board of Directors".